• Skip to primary navigation

 • Can I use another oil instead of canola/vegetable?

 The biggest thing is to make sure you are using a neutral oil.
 The garlic is what you want to shine, not the taste of oil.
-Other neutral oils to consider are: avocado and sunflower.
-A very light olive oil may not be terrible but it will definitely change the taste.
+Other neutral oils to consider are: avocado, grapeseed and sunflower.
+A very light olive oil would be an ok alternative.

 • How much should I be using when cooking?